omni-us/jsonargparse/README.rst

 desired that an argument can be either a readable file or URL the action would be initialized as :code:`ActionPath(mode='fur')`.
 If the value appears to be a URL according to :func:`validators.url.url` then a HEAD request would be triggered to check if it is accessible, and if so, the parsing succeeds.
+To get the content of the parsed path, without needing to care if it is a local file or a URL, the :func:`jsonargparse.Path.get_content` can be used.

+If after importing jsonargparse you run :code:`jsonargparse.set_url_support(True)`, the following functions and classes will also support loading from URLs:
+:func:`jsonargparse.ArgumentParser.parse_path`,
+:func:`jsonargparse.ArgumentParser.get_defaults` (:code:`default_config_files`
-There is also URL support for functions and classes that load from paths, namely :func:`jsonargparse.ArgumentParser.parse_path`, :func:`jsonargparse.ArgumentParser.get_defaults` (:code:`default_config_files` argument), :class:`.ActionConfigFile`, :class:`.ActionJsonSchema`, :class:`.ActionJsonnet` and :class:`.ActionParser`.
-This means that for example that a tool that can receive a configuration file via :class:`.ActionConfigFile` is able to get the config file from a URL, that is something like the following would work:
+argument), :class:`.ActionConfigFile`, :class:`.ActionJsonSchema`,
+:class:`.ActionJsonnet` and :class:`.ActionParser`.
+This means for example that a tool that can receive a configuration file via :class:`.ActionConfigFile` is able to get the config file from a URL, that is something like the following would work:

 .. code-block:: bash